rrodau/picture_editor/README.md

 # picture_editor
-A tiny project to edit pictures
+A tiny project to edit pictures made in a course